-Just in time for the 100th episode of the show, Mastrianni, who is married with a baby on the way, talks about misconceptions about policing, protocols for dangerous situations with suspects and the need for more transparency.
+Just in time for the 100th episode of the show, Mastrianni, who is married with a baby on the way, spoke with A&E True Crime about misconceptions about policing, protocols for dangerous situations with suspects and the need for more transparency.

 Why did you become a cop?

 I’ve always liked helping people.
 I used to coach football and wrestling and other sports with younger kids.
 I’ve always liked giving back, and as I got older, I wanted to give back to the community where I grew up.

 I had some family members who were in law enforcement.
 And a very good friend of my family was a cop in the town next to mine.
 I was always interested in cops and loved law enforcement.
 I did an internship when I was in college and that was the icing on the cake [where I knew] I wanted do it for the rest of my life.

 What do you think is the biggest misconception about policing?